 Do you know the difference between the various soft cheeses and their uses?
-If you don’t use them often enough, it can seem a little difficult to work out when to use which and what each is best suited for.
+If you don’t use them often enough, it can seem a little daunting to work out when to use which and what each is best suited for.

 Most soft cheeses have a short shelf life of just two weeks, so you want to make sure you buy what you need and then use it as soon as possible afterwards.